 Vanderbilt Campus Dining is much more than food service.
 They think of themselves as your student’s “kitchen away from home.”
 From the Director to the Catering Chef, Vanderbilt Campus Dining has recruited amazing culinary talent.

 Camp Howard, Tom Allen, and Bill Claypool are all graduates of the CIA (Culinary Institute of American – highly decorated school of the culinary arts).

-Chef Bill Claypool, CEC Executive Chef and Assistant Director, has made a career as a chef including tenure at Loews Vanderbilt, Biltmore Hotel, Sunset Grille, and Cheekwood.
+Chef Bill Claypool, CEC (Certified Executive Chefs (one of the highest achievements in the culinary arts, Executive Chef and Assistant Director, has made a career as a chef including tenure at Loews Vanderbilt, Biltmore Hotel, Sunset Grille, and Cheekwood.
 He is also a graduate of the CIA.
 When he isn’t creating culinary delights at The Commons, he teaches cooking classes in Franklin, Tenn. at the Viking Culinary Center.
 Recently Chef Claypool participated in industry cooking competitions and won two bronze medals.

-Chef John Kelly, The Commons, has a degree in Culinary Arts from Johnson & Wales University.
+Chef John Kelly, Rand Dining Center, has a degree in Culinary Arts from Johnson & Wales University.
 His love for cooking began in high school and has not stopped.
 He has worked his way around kitchens in hotels across the country and then for a popular restaurant chain for 10 years.

 Vanderbilt Campus Dining chefs are able to incorporate their fine dining culinary background into the college food service environment by using familiar ethnic-driven cuisines that provide diverse flavor profiles.
 The university community has been an excellent platform for them to experiment with different cuisines.